Tackling the Grand Challenges

 Another of Gu’s creations is a painless patch that could one day replace insulin injections for patients with diabetes.
 In recognition of his many innovative discoveries, Gu was named one of MIT Technology Review’s “35 Innovators Under 35.”
 He was also selected to join the Pathway to Stop Diabetes initiative, which aims to fund more than 100 leading scientists in the fight against a disease that could afflict one in three Americans by 2050.

 Among flagship state universities and major public schools nationwide, NC State is fourth for the share of bachelor’s engineering degrees awarded to women.

 To rebuild our national infrastructure — roads, bridges, airports, waterways — we need a new generation of civil, construction and environmental engineers.
 And we’ll need industrial and systems experts to ensure that all of our cars, trucks, planes and ships get to where they’re going, intelligently and on time, without taxing the planet.

 NC State is home to many of those future engineers and experts — and to world-leading faculty at the forefront of advanced manufacturing, regenerative medicine and other disciplines our country requires to thrive in the 21st century.

-The Engineering Oval that’s planned for NC State’s Centennial Campus will house them all.
+The new engineering building that’s planned for NC State’s Centennial Campus will house them all.
 It’s the next step forward for the College of Engineering as well as for NC State, the Research Triangle region and the nation as a whole.
 It’s a big, bold project that promises a better future.